tramitit/guides/en/poland/pit_tax_declaration.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how to submit your PIT tax in Poland, including required documents, e-Deklaracje procedure, and tips to avoid errors.
-Stay compliant to avoid penalties.
+description: Learn the process of submitting your PIT tax returns in Poland, from gathering documents to filing online and avoiding penalties.
 draft: false
-meta_title: 'PIT Tax Declaration in Poland: Steps & Requirements'
+meta_title: PIT Tax Declaration Guide for Income Earners in Poland
-title: 'PIT Tax Declaration in Poland: Steps & Requirements'
+title: PIT Tax Declaration Guide for Income Earners in Poland
 translationKey: poland-pit_tax_declaration
 ---

 ## Description
 ### What is it?